 When mapped on Figure 1, the policy implications of these temporal dynamics can be imputed.
-Lawrence, Winn, and Jennings (2001) suggest that very fastpaced, highly stable institutionalization will implicate force-based institutionalization process combined with domination-based processes.
-Such forcebased processes are expected to be episodic in nature within a sector, and an example might include the failure of businesses that are unable to effectively avail themselves of knowledge spilloverbased specialization.
-Policies in transition contexts should therefore work toward lowering the cost of exit (e.g., bankruptcy laws that preserve and specialization). recvcle Dominationbased processes are expected to reward actors that can effectively compete in material technologies (these material technologies need not be high tech) or use isolating mechanisms (Rumelt 1987) or increasing-returns economies (Arthur 1994) to control their market space.
-An example might include actors able to invoke and sustain what we term "success-mover" advantages-not necessarily being first movers but possessing factors that effectively dominate the sector.
+Lawrence, Winn, and Jennings (2001) suggest that very fast-paced highly stable institutionalization will implicate force-based institutionalization process combined with domination-based processes.
+Such force-based processes are expected to be episodic in nature within a sector; and an example might include the failure of businesses that are unable to effectively avail themselves of knowledge-spillover-based specialization.
+Policies in transition contexts should therefore work toward lowering the cost of exit (for example, bankruptcy laws that preserve and re-cycle specialization).
+Domination-based processes are expected to reward actors which can effectively compete in material technologies (these material technologies need not be high-tech), or which use isolating mechanisms (Rumelt 1987) or increasing-returns economies (Arthur 1994) to control their market space.
+An example might include actors able to invoke and sustain what we term "success-mover" advantages - not necessarily being first movers, but possessing factors that effectively dominate the sector.
 Policy implications might include programs that enable the stabilization of the fast-movers within a region.
-Ready access to capital, for example, will be critical (e.g., the development of viable public equity markets for efficient investor entry and exit).
+Ready access to capital, for example, will be critical (for example, the development of viable public equity markets for efficient investor entry and exit).

 In the case of LMEs, however, our results suggest that their innovation activities would be discouraged by fierce local competition.
 How increasing specialization would influence their innovation remains unclear.
 Thus, our findings suggest that geographical specialization and competition may actually harm innovation in large enterprises.
-In terms of the pace and stability model (Figure 1), we are therefore less able to impute expected outcomes, but still, several likely observations appear to be relevant (Lawrence, Winn, and Jennings 2001).
+In terms of the pace and stability model (Figure 1), we are therefore less able to impute expected outcomes; but still several likely observations appear to be relevant (Lawrence, Winn, and Jennings 2001).
 First, any continuation of LME attempts to function in Figure 1, Quadrant "D" (the domain of the SEs) would appear to be unwise.
-And given that fierce local competition would tend to dampen LME innovation, it appears to be logical that LME policy (both exogenous and endogenous) should encourage movement away from fierce local competition toward markets where size is an advantage (e.g., Quadrants "A" or "B" where influence or discipline-based institutionalization processes would favor LMEs), and where the rewards are sufficient to support continued R&D. LME, for example, favors episodic impacts that can coerce or manipulate markets, and systemic impacts where norm setting (e.g., standardization of quality or of product specifications) can create market expectation-based discipline that rewards innovation despite spillovers.
-In this respect, we suggest that LMEs become more entrepreneurial but focus such attention upon behaviors that will pay off, as we discuss in the next section.
+And given that fierce local competition would tend to dampen LME innovation, it appears to be logical that LME policy (both exogenous and endogenous) should encourage movement away from fierce local competition toward markets where size is an advantage (for example, Quadrants "A" or "B" where influence or discipline-based institutionalization processes would favor LMEs), and where the rewards are sufficient to support continued R&D. LME, for example, favors episodic impacts that can coerce or manipulate markets, and systemic impacts where norm-setting standardization of quality or of product specifications) can create suggest that LMEs become more entrepreneurial, but focus such attention upon behaviors that will pay off; as we discuss in the next section.